10 Best Herbal Lotions For Neuritis

 Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its high concentration of silica and other bioactive compounds.

-However, it is important to consult a healthcare professional before using these remedies, especially if symptoms persist or worsen.
+However, it is important to consult with a healthcare professional before using such remedies, especially for chronic or severe cases of neuritis.

 symphytum officinale lotion